Travel Expenditures

 Sponsored project accounts

 Receipts are required for all amounts when commercially available.
+Receipts are not required for meal per diem domestic or international.

 Missing receipts